nvs/map/README.md

             -- specified, then build files are disabled.
 Setting the -- option to 'check' or 'build' will disable build files for -- those commands.
-            disable = false or nil or true or 'check' or build' }
+            disable = false or nil or true or 'check' or 'build' }
     },